Dog Training Workshops 2018

 Then there’s jumping up, barking, scenting, marking territory and how to meet other owners with their humans.
 Learning dog language is also high on the agenda.

-I’ll be expected to demonstrate how you can learn to walk to heel, that is, walk as slow as a human without their constant moaning, recalling your human and other stuff like that.
+I’ll be expected to demonstrate how you can learn to walk without pulling, that is, walk as slow as a human without their constant moaning, recalling your human, jumping up and other stuff like that.
 He does go on, in fact he’s got more rattle than a box of dog biscuits…blah blah blah…

 To be honest I’m going to be really bored because I know all this stuff.
 He’ll expect me to be on my best behaviour and not show him up.
 I suppose I’ll have to do some tricks and stuff, all for a bit of sausage!